virendrabisht2006/Stocks/README.md

 Method= POST, URL: /v1/stocks
 Description: This API will store/add stock in system.
 This is POST request through POSTMAN or REST template
-             you can call this API with below Json as example.
+             you can calling this API with below Json as example.

 {
 "stockSymbol":"SBI",